hammingweight/globebotter_redux/README.md

 The [chatbot.feature](./features/chatbot.feature) file contains all the tests.

 ## Is this BDD Testing Useful?
-Initially, I could not get the BDD tests to reliably pass and needed to tune the application.
+Initially, I could not get the BDD tests to pass reliably; I needed to tune the application.

-When tuning a RAG application, it's convenient to run automated tests to check whether the LLM is returning sane answers.
 Parameters that can be tuned are:
  * Document chunking strategies (fixed-size, recursive-character, semantic chunking, etc.)
  * Advanced RAG techniques (hubrid retrieval, contextual compression, etc.)
  * Choice of LLM (Mistral, Qwen, Deepseek, etc.)

-Interestingly, I could not get all the tests to pass when using Mistral with 7B parameters while Qwen3 with 4B parameters passes.
+Interestingly, I never managed to get all the tests to pass when using Mistral with 7B parameters while I could get the tests to pass when I changed the LLM to Qwen3 with 4B parameters.
 Mistral-7B uses 4096-dimensional vector embeddings while Qwen3-4B uses 2560-dimensional vectors.
-An examination of the document snippets retrieved by Mistral showed that they were frequently irrelevant and that the poornperformance might have been due to the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
+An examination of the document snippets retrieved by Mistral showed that they were frequently irrelevant and that the poor performance might have been due to the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).

 Contextual compression significantly slowed down the application but was not necessary to get the tests to pass.

-BDD tests like this aren't sufficient to evaluate a RAG application but it's convenient to be able to run sanity checks while tuning a model.
+BDD tests like this aren't sufficient to evaluate a RAG application but BDD tests are useful for sanity checking the application when tuning it.

 ## Prerequisites for Running/Testing the Application